pridirenzo/pridirenzo/README.md

-- 👋 Welcome to my GitHub account!
+# 👋 Welcome to my GitHub account!
 I’m @pridirenzo :)
 - 👀 I’m interested in computers, english and cats.
-- 👾 Software Developer in progress - UTN - Rosario, Argentina.
+- 👾 Fullstack Developer in progress - UTN - Rosario, Argentina.
 - Feel free to check my projects out!
 You won't regret it.
 <!---
 pridirenzo/pridirenzo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.